 We watch Jane Eyre, the 2011 version with Mia Wasikowska.
 Taylor is fascinated, first by the costume drama part, old English mansions, bonnets, people in carriages and on horseback.
-She also grasps that throughout history, adults lorded it over children, tried to make them become this or that, or required them to ‘know their place, an ugly phrase used by adults too insecure to meet children where they are.
+She also grasps that throughout history, adults lorded it over children, tried to make them become this or that, or required them to know their place, an ugly phrase used by adults too insecure to meet children where they are.

 Taylor, “Why do people pick on children?”

 Nikko, “They don’t fight back.
 Don’t know how, afraid of threats.
 Can’t go live on the street, although many do exactly that even today.
 It’s been that way through history.”

 Janah, “Why do you think people take advantage?”

 Taylor, “My parents were always wanting shit, I mean stuff.
 Always more stuff.
 I got lots of clothes, make-up, cigarettes, anything I wanted.
 I used to sit in my room with all that, and wonder why I wanted it.
 I mean, it was not like I needed to grow up and play dress-up or Barbie.
 I was Barbie.”

 I dramatize, “I’ve been Barbie all my life.
 Hasn’t hurt me any.”

 Janah, “No, she has been Barbie to me.
 I used to dress her up all the time.
 On the other hand, she works very hard at what she does, and she and Nikko are extremely skilled.”